microsoft/webvalidate/README.md

 - HTTP redirects are not followed
 - All string comparisons are case sensitive

-- Path (required)
+- path (required)
   - path to resource (do not include http or dns name)
   - valid: must begin with /
-- Verb
+- verb
   - default: GET
   - valid: HTTP verbs
-- Tag
+- tag
   - default: string.empty
   - tag for the request
     - this will override the --tag value for that request
-- FailOnValidationError (optional)
+- failOnValidationError (optional)
   - If true, any validation error will cause that test to fail
   - default: false
-- Validation (optional)
+- validation (optional)
   - if not specified in test file, no validation checks will run
-  - StatusCode
+  - statusCode
     - required
     - http status code
     - a validation error will cause the test to fail and return a non-zero error code
     - no other validation checks are executed
     - default: 200
     - valid: 100-599
-  - ContentType
+  - contentType
     - required
-    - http Content-Type header
+    - http Content-Type
     - a validation error will cause the test to fail and return a non-zero error code
     - no other validation checks are executed
     - default: application/json
     - valid: valid MIME type
-  - Length
+  - length
     - length of content
-      - cannot be combined with MinLength or MaxLength
+      - cannot be combined with minLength or maxLength
     - valid: null or >= 0
-  - MinLength
+  - minLength
     - minimum content length
     - valid: null or >= 0
-  - MaxLength
+  - maxLength
     - maximum content length
     - valid: null or > MinLength
     - valid: if MinLength == null >= 0
-  - MaxMilliSeconds
+  - maxMilliSeconds
     - maximum duration in ms
     - valid: null or > 0
-  - ExactMatch
+  - exactMatch
     - Body exactly matches value
     - valid: non-empty string
-  - Contains[string]
+  - contains[string]
     - case sensitive string "contains"
+    - string array
+      - valid: non-empty string array
+  - notContains[string]
+    - case sensitive negated string "contains"
-    - string
+    - string array
-      - valid: non-empty string
+      - valid: non-empty string array
-  - JsonArray
+  - jsonArray
     - valid: parses into json array
-    - Count
+    - count
       - exact number of items
       - Valid: >= 0
       - valid: cannot be combined with MinCount or MaxCount
-    - MinCount
+    - minCount
       - minimum number of items
       - valid: >= 0
         - can be combined with MaxCount
-    - MaxCount
+    - maxCount
       - maximum number of items
       - valid: > MinCount
         - can be combined with MinCount
-    - ByIndex[JsonObject]
+    - byIndex[JsonObject]
       - checks a json object in the array by index
-      - JsonObject[]
+      - jsonObject[]
         - validates object[index]
-        - Index
+        - index
-          - Index of object to check
+          - index of object to check
           - valid: >= 0
-        - JsonObject
+        - jsonObject
-          - JsonObject definition to check
+          - jsonObject definition to check
           - valid: JsonObject rules
-    - ForAny[JsonObject]
+    - forAny[JsonObject]
       - checks each json object in the array until it finds a valid item
-      - JsonObject[]
+      - jsonObject[]
-        - JsonObject
+        - jsonObject
-          - JsonObject definition to check
+          - jsonObject definition to check
-          - valid: JsonObject rules
+          - valid: jsonObject rules
-    - ForEach[JsonObject]
+    - forEach[JsonObject]
       - checks each json object in the array
-      - JsonObject[]
+      - jsonObject[]
-        - JsonObject
+        - jsonObject
-          - JsonObject definition to check
+          - jsonObject definition to check
-          - valid: JsonObject rules
+          - valid: jsonObject rules
-  - JsonObject[]
+  - jsonObject[]
     - valid: parses into json object
-    - Field
+    - field
       - name of field
       - valid: non-empty string
-    - Value (optional)
+    - value (optional)
       - if not specified, verifies the Field exists in the json document
       - valid: null, number or string
-    - Validation (optional)
+    - validation (optional)
       - validation object to execute (for json objects within objects)
       - valid: null or valid json
-- PerfTarget (optional)
+- perfTarget (optional)
-  - Category
+  - category
     - used to group requests into categories for reporting
     - valid: non-empty string
-  - Targets[3]
+  - targets[3]
     - maximum quartile value in ascending order
     - example: [ 100, 200, 400 ]
       - Quartile 1 <= 100 ms